kathirsv/restbasic/README.md

 Min Requirement:

 * Java 1.7
-* Port 8080 to be free on the machine, where this is run
+* Ports 8080,8090 to be free on the machine, where this is run

 ````
 git clone [clone_url]